Astrophysical and theoretical physics implications from multimessenger neutron star observations

-and are shown in Fig.~\ref{fig:c-relations}.
+where $y$ and $x$ are particular stellar observables for which the relation exists, and $a_{i}$ are constant coefficients.
+In this work we use the ``$\cC$ relations''~\cite{Lattimer:2015nhk,Maselli:2013mva,Baubock:2013gna,Breu:2016ufb}, shown in Fig.~\ref{fig:c-relations}, with $(y, \, x) = \{ (\log_{10}\bi_{\GR}, \, \cC^{-1}), \, (\cC, \, \log_{10}\bar{\lambda}_{\GR}), \, (\log_{10}\bar{Q}_{\GR}, \, \cC), \, (e, \, \cC) \}$.
 The values of the coefficients $a_{i}$, the number of coefficients $n$, and the mean $\left\langle \epsilon^{y} \right\rangle $ and maximum relative error $\epsilon^{y}_{\rm max} = \max|1 - y / y_{\rm fit}|$ of the resulting fits are presented in Table~\ref{tab:coeff}.
-In comparison to the I-Love relation, the $\cC$-relations are slightly ``less'' quasi-universal (10\% versus 1\% maximum relative error).
+In comparison to the I-Love relation, the $\cC$ relations are slightly ``less'' quasi-universal (10\% versus 1\% maximum relative error).
 However, their typical mean relative error at the 1\% percent level justifies their use for parameter inference.
-We also verified explicitly that the $\cC$-relations are weakly dependent on our equation of state catalog.
+We also verified explicitly that the $\cC$ relations are weakly dependent on our equation of state catalog.
 This was verified by comparing the resulting fits (and associated errors) obtained using the initial full set of 85 equations and its subset of 46.

 \bfi{Parameter inference: \id.} To calculate the posterior distributions for $y = \{ \bi$, $\bl$, $\bar{Q}$, $e\}$, we follow the procedure used in~\cite{Kumar:2019xgp}.
 In this scheme, the maximum relative error $\epsilon_{\textrm{max}}^{y}$ (cf. the last column of Table~\ref{tab:coeff}) is used to define the half-width of the 90\% credible interval of a Gaussian distribution centered at each fitted value ($y_{\rm fit}$),